 Installing a new roof is a time-intensive project, and labor costs account for a significant amount of the total installation price.
 Most roofers will charge somewhere around $200 to $350 per square for labor.

 This can vary based on geographic location and labor rates in your area.
 On average, labor makes up 40%-50% of the installation price, but factors such as the complexity or pitch of the roof will require additional time and labor to accommodate.

 Roof Installation Cost Factors

-Roof deck repair: If the existing roof deck is rotten or damaged it might need to be repaired or completely replaced which could add to the expense of the installation.
+Roof deck repair: If the existing roof sheathing is rotten or damaged, it might need to be repaired or completely replaced, which could add to the expense of the installation.
 Extensive rot might also require repair or replacement of rafters beneath, but this is not commonly needed unless there is extensive water damage.

 Skylights and chimneys: Skylights and chimneys require a bit of time to add flashing and prevent the area from leaking.
 This can add labor and material costs to the installation.

 Replacing a roof is a major job and also a very important one to get right.
 Take your time and find the right contractor to work on your project.
 Find qualified roofing installers in your area if you’re unsure who to call.
 If you’re estimating materials for your roofing project, you can use our roofing calculator to estimate the number of squares you’ll need or use our roof pitch calculator to find the pitch.